paneldata/twinlife/metadata/study.md

 ### Data files

-- **Master data**: includes information on the gross sample, such as time stable variables (sex, year of birth, relation to twins, zygotie, migration background) and wave-specific variables (person type, response status) about all individuals included in TwinLife in each data collection.
+- **Master data (ZA6701_master_v$)**: Includes information on the gross sample, such as consistency checked variables that are stable over time (sex, year of birth, relation to the twins, zygosity, migration background) and wave-specific variables (person type, response status) about all individuals included in TwinLife in each wave.

-- **Survey data in person-format**: There is one data set for each data collection (F2F 1, CATI 1, F2F 2).
-Each surveyed person has one data row.
+- **Survey data in person format with filter error adjustment (ZA6701_person_wid$_v$)**: There is one data set for each regular data collection (F2F 1, CATI 1, F2F 2, CATI 2) and the supplementary COVID-19 survey (CoV1).
+The data collection identifier is the variable wid.
+The additional survey identifier for the supplementary COVID-19 survey is cov.
+Each surveyed person has one data row (pid).
+The data were filter-cleaned, i.e. data were deleted if the question was not intended for a person according to the filter instructions.
 These datasets are documented on paneldata.org.

+- **Survey data in person format without filter error adjustment (ZA6701_person_unadj_wid$_v$.dta)**: There is one data file for each F2F data collection including all variables that were at least partially collected in PAPI mode (self-administered) *without filter error adjustment*.
+It is up to the users to decide how to handle the information provided by the respondents.

-- **Survey data in family-format**: There is one data set for each data collection (F2F 1, CATI 1, F2F 2).
-Each family has one data row.
+- **Survey data in family format (ZA6701_family_wide_wid$_v$.dta)**: There is one data set for each data collection (F2F 1, CATI 1, F2F 2, CATI 2).
+Each family has one data row with information of each participating person in the family being stored in separate variables/columns).
+Person format and family format data sets contain the same data using different structures.

-- **Twin zygosity assessment**: a data file with the information of the twin zygosity assessment in F2F 1.
+- **Twin zygosity assessment (ZA6701_zygosity_v$)**: A data file with the information of the twin zygosity assessment in F2F 1.
-- **Generated scales in person-format**: One data set containing  a selection of generated scales, e.g. on personality and parenting style for F2F 1.

-In addition, the data release contains a data file documenting the survey mode for each variable on the individual level in F2F 1.
+- **Survey mode (ZA6701_mode_wid1_v$.dta)**: Contains information on survey mode for each variable in F2F 1.

-The data are adjusted for filter errors, i.e. data that was collected due to wrong filter conditions has been overwritten.
+All data is provided with English and German variable descriptions.
+In Stata, these languages are included in one data set while in SPSS, these are separate data files.
 Variables and instruments are documented at http://www.paneldata.org.
 Detailed information on the study and special features can be found at https://www.twin-life.de/documentation/.
 For questions regarding the content of the data, please contact data(at)twin-life.de.

 ### Study units

 Number of Units:

-21262 individuals, 4097 families
+21262 individuals, 4096 families

 Number of Variables:

-2504 (F2F 1 [wid1] person-format)
+2,509 (F2F 1 [wid1] person-format)
-610 (CATI 1 [wid2] person-format)
+611 (CATI 1 [wid2] person-format)
-2254 (F2F 2 [wid3] person-format)
+2,320 (F2F 2 [wid3] person-format)
+120 (CATI 2 [wid4] person-format)
+119 (CoV 1 [cov1/wid10] person-format)

 ### Data access